Addressing homelessness in Auckland's city centre

 - Homeless outreach services are provided by the Auckland City Mission under contract to Auckland Council

-- A homeless action plan has been coordinated by Auckland Council, with Mayor Phil Goff committing to ongoing support towards ending homelessness through council’s draft 10 year plan, with a continued $500k per annum contribution to the Housing First programme.
+- A homeless action plan has been coordinated by Auckland Council, with Mayor Phil Goff committing to ongoing support towards ending homelessness through council’s draft 10 year plan, with a continued $500k per annum contribution.

-For more discussion about homelessness in Auckland and the Housing First model, watch the Auckland Conversation on Homelessness here or read an insight into the experience of rough sleeping in central Auckland here.
+For more discussion about homelessness in Auckland and the Housing First model, watch the Auckland Conversation on Homelessness here, read an insight into the experience of rough sleeping in central Auckland here or watch the wonderful video below.

 To achieve the goal of ending homeless in Auckland, more action including significant funding is needed.
 Ongoing funding for the Housing First programme needs to be secured, as well as the development of a national strategy for ending homelessness in New Zealand.
 There is also a role for business.